What are the advantages and disadvantages of leasing vs. buying fleet vehicles?

 3. Maintaining the fleet

 The number of vehicles your company needs to maintain can be a deciding factor in the determination about whether to own or lease a fleet.
 For smaller fleets, operating a workshop, purchasing tools and equipment, and hiring technicians may be cost prohibitive.
-In these cases, fleet maintenance at a predictable cost under a lease is usually the clear choice.
+In these cases, maintenance at a predictable cost under a lease is usually the clear choice.

 Even for larger fleets, however, considering the cost of maintaining the fleet is important.
 And for all types and sizes of fleet operations, the widespread shortage of trained and certified technicians may influence your decision.